 It must be noticed that glam rock and shock rock could have been an inspiration for many punk rockers.
 DAVID BOWIE with his shocking image ("Ziggy Stardust") and American band - KISS (with their vividly coloured faces and provocative costumes) seemed to be the pioneers of punk rock, too.

 Nevertheless, in Europe punk rock became famous in 1976, London, England.
 That time SEX PISTOLS and THE DAMNED played their first gigs.
 Punk was not only music (punk rock) but also the way of living and thinking about reality and milieu (punk subculture).
 For many adolescents, who were furious about unemployment, state corruption and media serving the rich not the poor, punk music was the only way to change status quo.
 Punks actions focused on provocation and rebellion.
 Furthermore, punk music showed the world that simplicity was a valuable thing and the song's text was really important.
 The punks lyrics concerned in general: conformity, money-based society, consumption, insincerity, media effects, the state corruption, poverty, injustice, violence, war and mass production.
-What could strike us was the frankness of punk artists.
-Among them we could find out about individuals who were sensitive to everything that was human (being successful or unsuccessful, negative and positive emotions).
-Insincerity, lies, hypocritical nature of the world seemed to be the basic things that had been always objected to by punks who were unmasked.
+The thing that could astonish us was the frankness of punk artists.
+Among them we could find out about the individuals who were sensitive to everything that was human (being successful or unsuccessful, negative and positive emotions).
+Insincerity, lies, dishonesty, hypocritical nature of the world seemed to be the main reason for raising an objection as far as the "unmasked punks" were considered.
 (A mask is false self-image, a sort of self-deception.
 The unmasked are those who became veteran punks after they had not sold themselves and their creation).
-The another fact worth mentioning is that punks believe in anarchy.
+The another fact worth mentioning was the punks' faith in anarchy.
 The concept of "support peer groups", which is based on the assumption that through helping each other punks could actually contest the power of money and the oppressive state influence, is surely linked to the anarchist lifestyle (look over hardcore section to find a "crew").
 However, contrary to this view, somehow punks also claimed that everyone should have been a self - authority or a self-reliant person.
 The independence seemed to be highly valued by them and money was usually something they just could do without.
-Currently, it could be considered as ridiculous by the majority.
+Currently, it could be considered something more ridiculous than might be expected by the majority.
 Such an attitude is both naiive and quite unique in our postmodern world.
 However, as the reality we live in is money - based and commercial, people are sometimes selfish and insensitive to the needs of others, especially those who are weak due to old age, illness, disability and poverty.
 Nevertheless, money is necessary to live.
-Every concert of punk rock band could have ended up with a scandal or even worse.
+As for the punk music, every concert of punk rock band could have ended up with a scandal or even worse.
 The audience and musicians often constituted one social group that manifested its attitude towards the oppression system and its contributors: police, government, judiciary, army, religion, mass media.
 The gigs often led up to brawls and punch-ups provoked by nazi punks and skinheads.
 Those people attended punk rock gigs to express their rebellion in an unacceptable way.
 They were beating and kicking others.
 Sometimes there were mortal accidents.
 Nazi punks (those punk rock fans who represented the right wing) used to be extremely antisocial.

 Many bands were not able to earn their living, playing punk rock.
 Some musicians often did additional jobs.
 They played punk for people, their fans.
 It did not matter how large the audience was.
 It happened that they could play for just fifty persons or thousands of fans (see the logo which states NOT FOR PROFIT).
 The assumption: "not for profit" was simply the core of all "underground music branches and styles (industrial, techno, new wave, hardcore, punk, straight edge, hard-line)".
-However, I guess that all of these music genres should be labelled as "punk" despite the fact that this term is often omitted because it is pejorative.
-Nevertheless, many, in particular punk rock bands, have become commercial so far because punk music is successfully sold in the world, even now.
+However, in my opinion, each of these music genres should be labelled "punk" despite the fact that the term is often omitted because it is believed to be pejorative.
+Nevertheless, many, in particular punk rock bands, have been commercial so far because punk music is successfully sold in the world, even nowadays.
 Some managers made big money promoting this music e.g. Malcolm McLaren (SEX PISTOLS).
-After punk boom in 1976 many other bands began performing on the scene not only in England and the USA but all over the world.
+After punk boom in 1976, many other bands began performing on the stage not only in England and the USA but all over the world.
 We could mention few bands which were established in the 1970s and early 1980s (see the table below).

 |Country||Punk rock bands|